Skip to main content

 What Per-Class Revenue Actually Looks Like#

-Here's the honest picture of a studio that runs mostly on drop-ins and class packs:
+The day-to-day of a studio that runs mostly on drop-ins and class packs:

 You don't know what you made this month until the month is over.
 You don't know what you'll make next month until it starts.
-Every financial decision — can I afford to sub this class out?
-Should I renew this equipment lease?
-Can I pay myself more this quarter? — gets made with incomplete information, because the information only arrives in arrears.
+Every financial decision (can I afford to sub this class out? should I renew this equipment lease? can I pay myself more this quarter?) gets made with incomplete information, because the information only arrives in arrears.

 What the First of the Month Can Feel Like#

-That's a different kind of morning.
+That's a different morning.

-A student who comes twice a week is probably generating $80–$120/month from you in class packs or drop-ins already.
-A membership priced at $110 or $120/month isn't a discount — it's a convenience trade.
-They get predictability (no thinking about credits), you get predictability (no tracking).
-That's a fair exchange.
-You don't need to undercut yourself to make a membership attractive.
+Price to what a committed student is already paying you, not to what a single class costs.
+A student who comes twice a week is probably generating $80-$120/month in class packs or drop-ins.
+A membership at $110 or $120/month isn't a discount.
+It's a convenience trade.
+They stop thinking about credits, you stop tracking.
+You don't need to undercut yourself to make it attractive.

-The failure mode of memberships at small studios is usually this: a handful of unlimited-plan students start filling every slot, and your drop-in students can't get in.
-This creates real resentment.
-Before you launch a membership, decide how many classes per week (or per month) a member can book, and build that into the tier.
-A "2x/week" membership and a "4x/week" membership at different price points is a cleaner setup than one unlimited tier you have to walk back later.
+Set booking limits before you launch.
+The way memberships go sideways at small studios: a handful of unlimited-plan students start filling every slot, and your drop-in students can't get in.
+Real resentment.
+Before you launch, decide how many classes per week or per month a member can book, and build that into the tier.
+A "2x/week" membership and a "4x/week" membership at different price points is way cleaner than one unlimited tier you have to walk back later.

-I've seen new studio owners launch with a Basic, Standard, and Premium membership on day one.
-This is too much.
+Start with one tier.
+I've seen new studio owners launch with Basic, Standard, and Premium on day one.
+Too much.
 One tier, priced and limited thoughtfully, teaches you what your students actually want.
-You can add complexity later.
-Starting simple means you'll actually fill it — and you won't spend two hours explaining the difference between plans to every student who asks.
+You can always add tiers later.
+Starting simple means you'll actually fill it, and you won't spend two hours explaining the difference between plans to every student who asks.

 TL;DR#